psychemedia/sin-eater-resources/resources/SCPGT_scapegoat-transference-evil-frazer.md

 1883), pp. 307 sq.

-* The authority for the statement is a Mr. Moggridge, reported in Archaeo - logia CambrensiSy second series, iii.
+* The authority for the statement is a Mr. Moggridge, reported in Archaeologia Cambrensis second series, iii.

 330. But Mr. Moggridge did not